-purchase (as defined by the NPPF) on rural exception sites outside but adjoining or otherwise well related to the Settlement Boundary where housing would not normally be permitted by other policies, will be supported where there is a proven local need and provided that the housing:
+Proposals for the development of small-scale affordable housing schemes, including entry level homes for purchase (as defined by the NPPF) on rural exception sites outside but adjoining or otherwise well related to the Settlement Boundary where housing would not normally be permitted by other policies, will be supported\ where there is a proven local need and provided that the housing:\

-- remains affordable in perpetuity - is for people that have a registered housing need on the Council's Choice Based Letting Scheme (or any subsequent scheme) because they are unable to buy or rent properties in the village at open-market prices - is offered in accordance with the local connection criteria set within the deed of nomination attached to the s106 legal agreement.
+- remains affordable in perpetuity; - is for people that have a registered housing need on the Council's Choice Based Letting Scheme (or any subsequent scheme) because they are unable to buy or rent properties in the village at open-market prices\ - is offered in accordance with the local connection criteria set within the deed of nomination attached to the s106 legal agreement.
 In the first instance, this means to people with a demonstrated local connection to the parish.
-Where there is no parish need, a property should then be offered to those with a demonstrated need for affordable housing in neighbouring parishes, and - conforms to the design principles set out in the design guide
+Where there is no parish need, a property should then be offered to those with a demonstrated need for affordable housing in neighbouring parishes; and - takes account of the design principles set out in the \ Design Guidelines and Codes.

 These restrictions should be delivered through a legal agreement attached to the planning consent for the housing.
-Applications for such development will be considered in relation to the appearance and character of the surrounding area, the potential impact on residential amenity and highway safety.
+Applications for such development will be considered in relation to the appearance and character of